When it comes to bottled water’s environmental footprint, we have a strong and positive story to tell.

 All bottled water containers are 100% recyclable and, according to the National Association for PET Container Resources (NAPCOR), at 38.04% recycling rates for single-serve PET plastic bottled water containers have more than doubled in the last eight years.
 When you do the math, it turns out that of all the plastics produced in the U.S., PET plastic bottled water packaging makes up only 0.92% -- less than one percent.
 Moreover, plastic bottled water containers make up only one-third of one percent of the U.S. waste stream, according to the EPA.

-Bottled Water's Water Usage
+Bottled Water's Water and Energy Usage

 You can download the IBWA Water Use Benchmarking study here.